myth/coinsnake/README.md

 # CoinSnake

-It's a :snake: that trades :coin:
+It's a :snake: that trades :moneybag: